PERCOCA

 PERCOCA DI TURI, A SUMMER FRUIT

-Known as precuèche de Tùre or precuèche uardabbòsche, it is a peach cultivar native to Turi.
-The tree is notable for its good productivity, adapting well to hot climates and sunny areas, as well as to less favorable conditions.
-The Percoco di Turi tree is self-fertile, meaning it can produce fruit without the need for other varieties for pollination.
+Known locally as “precuèche de Tùre” or “precuèche uardabbòsche”, this is a cultivar of percoca originating from Turi.
+The tree is characterised by good productivity and adapts well to warm climates and sunny areas, as well as to less favourable conditions.
+The Turi percoca tree is self-fertile, meaning it can bear fruit without the need for other varieties for pollination.

-The fruit is medium-sized and round, with bright yellow skin tinged with red and covered by a fine fuzz, giving it an attractive and appealing appearance.
-Its flesh is firm and compact, yet juicy and sweet, making it ideal to eat fresh just after harvesting, or to use in juice production, syruping, or in desserts.
-Another traditional use is in sangria made with Primitivo red wine—a true delicacy.
+The fruit is round and medium-sized, with an intense yellow skin tinged with red hues and covered with a fine down, giving it an inviting and appealing appearance.
+Its flesh is firm and compact, yet juicy and sweet—qualities that make it ideal for eating fresh, straight after harvesting, as well as for producing juices, preserving in syrup, or making desserts.